HIST/SOC SCI 8 - MR. PICTURE

 Late/Missing Work

 All late work will be accepted up until the end of the current grading period for up to full credit.
 No late work will be accepted from previous grading periods.
-Students submitting late work to Google Classroom should also send me an email letting me now that an assignment has been submitted late and ready to grade.
+Students submitting late work to Google Classroom should also send me an email letting me know that an assignment has been submitted late and is ready to grade.

 Instead of receiving a zero for missing assignments, students receive a score of 50%.
 Because 50% is still an F and will significantly affect the overall course grade, students are strongly encouraged to make up missing work as soon as possible.